Mohammed Hashim Watanwal

-Hasham Watanwal a representative for Uruzgan Province to Afghanistan's national legislature, the Wolesi Jirga, until he was assassinated on July 17, 2011.
+Hasham Watanwal (1952–2011) was a representative for Uruzgan Province to Afghanistan's national legislature, the Wolesi Jirga, until his assassination in a Taliban attack in Kabul on July 17, 2011.

 According to the Afghan Biographies profile, during the communist era he was Deputy Minister of Internal Affairs.
 According to the profile, he is from the Tajik ethnic group, and graduated from Kabul University with a science degree.

-Post Taliban era political career
+Post-Taliban political career

-Watanwal was elected to serve in the Wolesi Jirga in 2005 and 2010.
+Watanwal was elected to the Wolesi Jirga in 2005 and 2010.

 In 2007, Watanwal hosted a press conference to draw attention to security concerns in Uruzgan.